 Must have a minimum 2.25 overall high school GPA or a minimum 2.25 overall college GPA for any college courses earned in order to join an organization.
 Having a passion for agriculture only makes the experience more enjoyable.

-Rae Evans- President of Sigma Alpha Beta Nu
+Jesse Still- President of Sigma Alpha Beta Nu

 For more information visit the Sigma Alpha Facebook!